In battleground states, Catholics are a pivotal swing vote

 "I have tried to be better about being cynical, about demonizing the other side," she said.
 "I'm not very good at it."

-A leading Wisconsin pollster, Charles Franklin of Marquette University Law School, said his latest polling shows Biden leading Trump overall in Wisconsin but trailing among Catholics.

-Franklin doesn't believe abortion is the dominant issue for many Catholics, given that a majority in his polling support abortion rights to some degree.

-But in Florida, devout Catholic John Doolittle, a former Navy SEAL who works for a fitness and rehabilitation firm, said abortion is a paramount issue for him.
+In Florida, devout Catholic John Doolittle, a former Navy SEAL who works for a fitness and rehabilitation firm, said abortion is a paramount issue.

 "My faith is a very large part of my political decision-making ... and abortion is a big part of that," the St. Petersburg resident said.
 "I cannot support someone who's OK with it."

-One of Biden's high-profile Catholic supporters in Florida is Felice Gorordo, a Miami-based entrepreneur who co-hosted the national kickoff of Catholics for Biden on Sept.
-3.
+One of Biden's high-profile Catholic supporters in Florida is Felice Gorordo, a Miami-based entrepreneur who co-hosted the national kickoff of Catholics for Biden.

-The son of Cuban immigrants, Gorordo, 37, attended Jesuit schools and first met Biden while working as a White House aide during Barack Obama's presidency.
+The son of Cuban immigrants, Gorordo, 37, attended Jesuit schools and met Biden while working at the White House under Barack Obama.

-He argued that the fight over the Supreme Court vacancy wouldn't change the dynamics of the campaign.
+He argued that the Supreme Court vacancy wouldn't change the dynamics of the campaign, saying concerns about health care, job losses and the pandemic would remain paramount.

 "In the end, I don't think this will distract voters from all the ways Trump has destroyed the economy, failed on COVID, cost needless death and illness and acted contrary to Catholic values across the board, repeatedly," Gorordo said.